-- After repeated absence due to illness/injury, the school may choose to require a doctor's note for any further excused illness. - Serious illness in the student's immediate family. - A death in the student's immediate family or of a close friend or relative. - Medical or dental treatment: appointment card required (if without card, unexcused absence) - Court appearance occasioned by family or personal action. - Religious instruction not to exceed three hours in any week. - Catastrophic emergency conditions such as fire, flood, storm, etc - Family trips or vacation days, up to 10 days per school year, which include hunting trips, need to be requested at least 3 days before the trip is to begin.
+- After repeated absence due to illness/injury, the school may choose to require a doctor's note for any further excused illness. - Serious illness in the student's immediate family. - A death in the student's immediate family or of a close friend or relative. - Medical or dental treatment: appointment card required (if without card, unexcused absence) - Court appearance occasioned by family or personal action. - Religious instruction not to exceed three hours in any week. - Catastrophic emergency conditions such as fire, flood, storm, etc

+- Family trips or vacation days, up to 10 days per school year, which include hunting trips, need to be requested at least 3 days before the trip is to begin.
 Current and prior attendance history will be used to determine the approved amount of days.
-Days not approved are unexcused.

-- Removal of student pursuant to a suspension.
-Suspensions will be handled as excused absences and students will be expected to complete make-up work/assignments. - Other Absences: Any absences not listed above will be determined by the building principal as either excused or unexcused.
+Days not approved are unexcused. - Removal of student pursuant to a suspension.
+Suspensions will be handled as excused absences and students will be expected to complete make-up work/assignments. - Absences resulting from official suspension will be handled in accordance with the Pupil Fair Dismissal Act, Minnesota Statute 127.26-127.29. - Other Absences: Any absences not listed above will be determined by the building principal as either excused or unexcused.